nmggithub/Kass/Readme.md

 ### Naming collisions

 If any module names collides with existing modules in your package, simply use the [`moduleAliases:`](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0339-module-aliasing-for-disambiguation.md) option when defining the dependency.
+Please see the documentation for any additional information on naming collisions.